f5devcentral/f5-agility-labs-automation/docs/class10/class10.rst

 **1. PROVISION INFRASTRUCTURE**

-   There are two options to creating a F5 Automation Sandbox environment, you only need to do one of these (not both) to access the lab.

-      - Contact your F5 Account Manager or Sales Engineer to help setup a F5 UDF Environment for testing.
+   To provision a lab, reach out to an F5 Account Manager or Sales Engineer at F5 to deploy this UDF Lab (BIG-IP & Ansible Labs - 101 and 201)

 **2. Examine the Ansible-Use-Case Code via Github**